Home Church vs Small Group: What's the Difference?

 Why the Distinction Matters

-If you're searching for a "home church near me," you're likely looking for a primary community โ€” not a midweek add-on.
-Many people who join small groups still feel spiritually homeless because the small group is explicitly designed not to be a full church experience.
-The larger Sunday service is still expected to meet those needs.
+If you're searching for a "home church near me," you're almost certainly looking for a primary community โ€” not a midweek add-on.
+But many people who go looking for community end up in small groups instead, and then wonder why something still feels missing.
+The reason is structural: small groups are explicitly designed not to be a complete church experience.
+The larger Sunday service is still expected to meet core spiritual needs.
+The small group provides connection; the institution provides everything else.

 Can a Small Group Become a Home Church?

 Yes, and it happens more often than you'd think.
-A small group that begins meeting more frequently, starts sharing communion, takes responsibility for one another's spiritual care, and develops its own identity often naturally evolves into a home church โ€” sometimes with the blessing of the parent church, sometimes not.
+A small group that begins meeting more frequently, starts sharing communion, takes responsibility for one another's spiritual care, and develops its own distinct identity often naturally evolves into a home church โ€” sometimes with the blessing of the parent church, sometimes not, and sometimes without anyone in the group consciously deciding to make that transition.

 Thinking about starting a home church from your small group?
 Read our guide on how to start a home church for practical steps.